Class of scalable parallel and vectorizable pseudorandom number generators based on non-cryptographic RSA exponentiation ciphers: Pseudorandom skips

 \item Pseudorandom sequences that result from different moduli are independent, and have different periods.

 \item The seeding and initialization of the independent streams is simple.

-\item The state of each generator is defined by a few fixed integer parameters $\{n=p_1 p_2,e,q,a\}$, and a few integer state values $\{m,s,c\}$ that change during each call to the generator.
+\item The state of each generator is defined by a few fixed integer parameters $\{n=p q,e,Q,a\}$, and a few integer state values $\{m,s,c\}$ that are updated during each call to the generator.

-\item By using 32-bit primitive roots mod $q$ for the skip generator, 32-bit primes $p_1$ and $p_2$, the Chinese Remainder Theorem, and small exponents $e$, the implementation below requires only a few native 64-bit integer operations per pseudorandom number.
+\item By using 32-bit primitive roots mod $Q$ for the skip generator, 32-bit primes $p$ and $q$, the CRT, and small exponents $e$, the implementation below requires only a few fast native 64-bit integer operations per pseudorandom number.

-\item The calculation in each independent process can be vectorized by operating simultaneously on vectors of messages and skips that belong to widely separated subsequences.

-\item If needed, one can use equation \eqref{pseudoskip} to jump far forward in the sequence, as long as the jump distance is close to a multiple of $q-1$.

 \item The method passes a battery of strong randomness tests, within each stream and between streams.

 \end{itemize}